AdamAxtmann/Capstone/README.md

 # Getting Started

-What you'll need:

-Ruby 1.9.3

-Rails 4.0.2

-A working installation of SQLite3 Database
+You will need a working installation of SQLite3 Database

 1. Install Ruby 1.9.3 from https://www.ruby-lang.org